 In the Blue Dish Room, a former office, the visitor can see portraits of the Family executed in oils, engravings, watercolours and contemporary photographs.
 This wealth of portraits, assembled since the 17th century, is a unique symbolic expression of the identity, unity and continuity that power and prestige conferred on the Family.

 The small group of furniture in this room comprises a late 19th century table piano, a Japanese lacquered cabinet with golf relief decoration and drawer interiors in makié which can be dated to the first quarter of the same century, and a Portuguese-made dresser in which is displayed part of a vast dinner service in Chinese porcelain with so-called “Canton” decoration.

-The quality and number of imported porcelain pieces that can still be seen at Mateus testify to the variety and elegance of the table etiquette practised at the Casa, particularly from the 18th century onwards, through the acquisition of a wide range of decorative pieces and huge items of commissioned Chinese porcelain tableware, also known as East India Company porcelain.
+The quality and number of imported porcelain pieces that can still be seen at Mateus testify to the variety and elegance of the table etiquette practised at the House, particularly from the 18th century onwards, through the acquisition of a wide range of decorative pieces and huge items of commissioned Chinese porcelain tableware, also known as East India Company porcelain.